 Touching upon themes of migration, Hull’s industries and history (Hull was the second most bombed city in the Second World War) and its pioneering son William Wilberforce who was instrumental in writing the Abolition of Slavery Act.
 Using local stories and music to create the new work, and through creative staging, using outdoor location and engagement with the ‘Freedom Choir’, will make something very special and unique and with a strong Hull flavour that will be unmistakeable and moving.

-GoGo Penguin – Abstractions of the Industrial North
+GoGo Penguin – As Above So Below

 Commissioned by Jnight Jazz Promoters